petitmi/PillowStruck/README.md

-# pillowStruck
+# PillowStruck

-PillowStruck use spotify and Genius APIs to implement a wrapped API for informations of specific artists or tracks with pyhton.
+PillowStruck uses spotify APIs and musixmatch web crawling to implement a API wrapper for analysis of specific artists, albums and tracks with pyhton.

 - Group name: **PillowStruck**
 - Members of the group: **Nyx Zhang, Tia Wang**